Madalacharitavya/Cardiovascular-Prediction-Using-ML/README.md

 ---

-By Charitavya Madala, Deepak Tallapudi, Srikari Malladi, Mahith Chimata
+By Charitavya Madala, Deepak Tallapudi, Srikari Malladi, Mahitha Chimata
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Feel free to explore the project files to understand our methodology and findings better.
 If you have any questions or feedback, please reach out to the contributors mentioned above.